polito-WAII-2025/lab1-g16/README.md

   radius: 1.0  # Radius in kilometers for geofence
   unit: km     # Unit of distance (optional, currently supports 'km')
 ```
+They should be in a dedicated directory named evaluation

 ### 4. Run the Application Locally